Sleep-related hypermotor epilepsy: Diagnosis

 The condition may be difficult to diagnose and misdiagnosis is common.
 The subject may be unaware they have a seizure disorder.
 To others, the involuntary movements made during sleep may appear no different from those typical of normal sleep.
 People who have nocturnal seizures may notice unusual conditions upon awakening in the morning, such as a headache, having wet the bed, having bitten the tongue, a bone or joint injury, muscle strains or weakness, fatigue, or lightheadedness.
 Others may notice unusual mental behaviors consistent with the aftermath of a seizure.
-Objects near the bed may have been knocked to the floor, or the subject may be surprised to find themselves on the floor.
+Objects near the bed may have been knocked to the floor, or the subject may find themselves on the floor.

 Diagnosis is based on clinical history but often EEG and/or polysomnography is required.
 In many patients the EEG can also be unhelpful as seizures may originate from deep in the brain.
 Polysomnography can be helpful distinguishing SHE from parasomnias as they often arise from different stages of sleep.